FAQs

 For each function, head of function and 1-2 key senior, experienced employees should attend e.g., manager or team lead.
 For sub-job families, a relevant senior, experienced person from each sub-job family should attend relevant workshops only.
 MD/CEO should attend at least one workshop focused on aligning benchmarks for leadership/senior management team.
 In smaller companies, MD/CEO may decide to attend most or all workshops, to ensure consistency and encourage alignment across all functions.

-10. When is it best to move to RODi HR?
+10. When is it best to introduce RODi HR?

 11. Is RODi HR compatible with our HRIS system?